-- September 2017 – Details of PhD and fellowship hosting opportunities for 2018 will be available soon.
-Join us to work on evolutionary genomics, biosensors for disease surveillance or modelling demographic consequences of climate change in endangered species, more details here.
+- October 2022 – Details of PhD and fellowship hosting opportunities for 2023 now available.
+Join us to work on evolutionary genomics, eDNA, pinniped conservation biology, and biosensors for disease surveillance, more details here.